-Located on the Western Route, Green Bay is around 2 hours and 10 minutes into the journey to Mackinac Island.
-Green Bay is one of the top places to visit in Wisconsin, with interesting museums, a pretty bayside, and a popular national football league team.
+Green Bay is located on the Western Route, around 2 hours and 10 minutes into the journey to Mackinac Island.
+Green Bay is one of the top places to visit in Wisconsin, with interesting museums, a pretty bayside, and a popular National Football League team.

 While in Green Bay, you must visit Lambeau Field.
 At the home of the 13-time champions the Green Bay Packers, check out the Hall of Fame to learn about the achievements of this team.

 If you're not into football, you can visit the National Railroad Museum.
 Here, you can see locomotives, passenger cars, and artifacts, to learn about the history of the American railroad.

 You can also check out Bay Beach Amusement Park where you can get your fill of thrilling rides.
 Filled with classic rides and fairground games, this is a great place to spend a few hours unleashing your inner child.